wenhai974/hpchain-sdk-nodejs/doc/SDK_CN.md

 INVALID_SOURCEADDRESS_ERROR | 11002 | invalid sourceAddress
 INVALID_DATAKEY_ERROR | 11011 | the length of key must between 1 and 1024
 INVALID_DATAVALUE_ERROR | 11012 | the length of value must between 0 and 256000
-INVALID_DATAVERSION_ERROR | 11013 | the version must be equal or bigger than 0
+INVALID_DATAVERSION_ERROR | 11013 | the version must be equal to or greater than 0
 SYSTEM_ERROR | 20000 | system error